runthings-dev/runthings-taxonomy-template-selector/readme.txt

     return $dirs;
 } );`

-= Upgrading from Advanced Category Template =
+= How do I upgrade from Advanced Category Template? =

 This plugin is a fork of the original "Advanced Category Template" plugin by Praveen Goswami.
 It was adopted because the original plugin was removed from the WordPress.org plugin directory due to security issues.

 Your existing template mappings will be migrated automatically when you activate this plugin.
 You can safely deactivate and delete the old plugin in any order.

+== Screenshots ==

+1. Template selection dropdown on the term edit screen.

 == Changelog ==